bloominstituteoftechnology/node-db1-guided-solution/README.md

 const db = require('../data/db-setup.js');
 ```

-3. Write out the shells for all five helper methods and export them for use in the API.
+3. Write out the shells for all five helper methods and export them for use in the `post-router`.

 ```js
 const db = require('../data/db-setup.js');